codeforamerica/cityhow/wp-content/plugins/jetpack/readme.txt

 * With Carousel active, any standard WordPress galleries you have embedded in posts or pages will launch a gorgeous full-screen photo browsing experience with comments and EXIF metadata.
 * A CSS editor that lets you customize your site design without modifying your theme.
 * A mobile theme that automatically streamlines your site for visitors on mobile devices.
 * Mobile push notifications for new comments via WordPress mobile apps.
+* The ability to allow applications to securely authenticate and access your site with your permission.
 * and *many* more to come!

 Note: The stats portion of Jetpack uses Quantcast to enhance its data.